Turning Conventional Management wisdom upside down...

 A culture of trust was created by opening the financial books, sharing information that would make other companies cringe, and enabling employees and managers (including the CEO) to ask questions of each other.

 Inverting the Pyramid

-The company redefined processes to make the enabling functions and company management accountable to employees – with resulting improvement in both their effectiveness and their passion for their work.
+The company redefined processes to make the enabling functions and company management accountable to employees – which resulted in improvement in both their effectiveness and passion for work.

 Recasting the office of the CEO

 HCL Technologies transferred the responsibility for change from the office of the CEO to the employees, creating a company that was, in many ways, self-run and self-governing.
 Employees now ask and answer as many questions as the CEO, increasing the speed and quality of innovation and decision-making in the value zone.

 Nayar admits that he didn’t have a clue where he was headed when he started on this journey, and he candidly describes leadership missteps he made along the way.
 These concepts only became clear to him after the transformation, but he argues that many of these ideas and practices – which Fortune magazine has characterized as “the world’s most modern management” – can be successfully adopted by any company in any industry, anywhere in the world, with similar results.